amoilanen/eunit/README.md

 In the root directory of an Elm project:

 * Run `elm-package install eunit` to install the `eunit` Elm package
-* Run `npm install eunit-runner` to install the command line test runner
+* Run `npm install -g eunit-runner` to install the command line test runner

 ## Creating tests